flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/fixinfo.md

 As you can read in the Initial Climb description for 36R, we need to meet certain altitudes at different positions in relation to the ORL VOR.

-- Cross ORL D2.0 south of ORL at or above 2.300ft
+- Cross ORL D2.0 south of ORL at or above 2 300 ft
-- Cross ORL R115 at or above 2.600ft
+- Cross ORL R115 at or above 2 600 ft
-- Cross ORL R090/R270 at or above 3.000ft
+- Cross ORL R090/R270 at or above 3 000 ft

-To visualize these points, we can use the fix info page to define a 2NM distance circle and 2 lines for R155 and R090/270 on the ND.
+To visualize these points, we can use the fix info page to define a 2 NM distance circle and 2 lines for R155 and R090/270 on the ND.

 !!! block ""
 ![Fix Info ORL](../../assets/advanced-guides/fixinfo/mcdu-orl-fixinfo1.png "Fix Info ORL"){loading=lazy width=48%}